TRIZ: History

+The first academic paper on TRIZ, On the psychology of inventive creation, was published in 1956 in the journal Issues in Psychology.

-Altshuller observed clever and creative people at work, discovering patterns in their thinking with which he developed thinking tools and techniques.
-The tools included Smart Little People and Thinking in Time and Scale (or the Screens of Talented Thought).
+By observing skilled inventors at work, Altshuller identified recurring patterns of creative thinking, which he used to develop a set of problem-solving tools and techniques.
+These included Smart Little People and Thinking in Time and Scale (also known as the Screens of Talented Thought).

-In 1986, Altshuller's attention shifted from technical TRIZ to the development of individual creativity.
-He developed a version of TRIZ for children which was tried in several schools.
-After the Cold War, emigrants from the former Soviet Union brought TRIZ to other countries.
+In 1986, Altshuller shifted his focus from technical problem-solving to the development of individual creativity.
+He adapted TRIZ for use by children, and this version was tested in several schools.
+Following the end of the Cold War, emigrants from the former Soviet Union contributed to the international dissemination of TRIZ.